 Taste an experimental pint at St James Gate

 The Guinness Storehouse is one of Ireland’s most popular tourist attractions – and rightly so.
 But, slightly less known is its experimental brewery at St James Gate.
 The Open Gate Brewery has been operating for 100 years and the gates are open for you to taste their creations.
+Ireland in known for some of the best pubs and pints in the world but Guinness Storehouse is a must.

 See the deer at The Phoenix Park